pharath/home/_posts/2021-12-11-lecture-notes-ML.md

     - sets
     - strings
     - text documents
+    - sequences
+    - relational data
+    - genomic data
     - etc.
+- **use cases**:
+    - SVMs
+    - Kernel PCA
+    - Kernel FLD (kernel Fisher discriminant analysis, [KFD](https://en.wikipedia.org/wiki/Kernel_Fisher_discriminant_analysis))
+        - "kernelized version of linear discriminant analysis (LDA)" - [Wikipedia](https://en.wikipedia.org/wiki/Kernel_Fisher_discriminant_analysis)

 # SVMs

 - **motivation 1**:
     - **Problem**:
         - kernel-based algorithms must evaluate the kernel function for all possible pairs of data points
-            - can be computationally infeasible during training
+            1. can be computationally infeasible during training
-            - can lead to slow predictions (because of long computing times)
+            2. can lead to slow predictions (because of long computing times) at test time
-    - **Solution**:
+    - **Solution (for ii.)**:
         - **SVMs** only need to evaluate the kernel function at a subset of the training data points (SVMs are kernel-based algorithms that have **sparse** solutions)
 - **motivation 2**:
     - **Problem**: